 The Executive Boulevard district consists of clusters of older office uses adjacent to major roads, singlefamily residential neighborhoods and rapidly growing mixed-use areas.
 Portions of this district have the potential to evolve from their current office use into a more sustainable mix of uses.
 Several properties north and south of Executive Boulevard could be transformed into diverse neighborhoods, depending on the size of the properties being redeveloped.
 Several property owners have expressed interest in retaining existing structures and introducing new development around them.
 On the south side of Executive Boulevard, where properties are smaller, infill scenarios that retain existing uses could deliver a campus-like setting by inserting new buildings alongside existing ones.
-Pedestrian connections linking the properties to adjacent single-family neighborhoods to the south would promote walking to and from the district.
+Pedestrian connections linking the properties to adjacent singlefamily neighborhoods to the south would promote walking to and from the district.
+Such connections will need to consider natural features along the southern edge of the district.
 On the north side of the district, where property sizes are larger, more intense development would be appropriate, where an internal grid of streets and open spaces could be lined by street-facing buildings.
 Both scenarios could support the goals of the Western Workaround and create an urban node that would build on the work of the previous 2010 White Flint Sector Plan.